korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 Let's look at that.
 This looks like it only wrote the header, but if I scroll to the right, I can see that's not really true.
-My data, the student records, are all there, they're just all printed on the same line as the header.
+My data, the student records, are all there; they're just all printed on the same line as the header.
 Getting back to my _main_ method at that last _try_ block.